sundoug01/darey.io_projects-/project7_Devops_tooling_website_solution.md

 sudo systemctl restart mysql.service
 ```

 -Fork the tooling source code from Darey.io Github Account to your Github account.
-(Learn how to fork a repo here)

 -Deploy the tooling website’s code to the Webserver.
 Ensure that the html folder from the repository is deployed to /var/www/html